 My lockdown tip: plant a creeper like wisteria at your front or rear facade and enjoy a wonderful waterfall of flowers in a couple of years

 Spring cleaning: a clean and sustainable home

-Now that you’re more at home, you’ll probably notice that your house can use some extra cleaning here or there.
+Now that you’re more at home because of quarantine, you’ll probably notice that your house can use some extra cleaning here or there.
 But the cleaning supplies have gone a little bit scarce in the supermarkets.
 Nevertheless, it always pays off to get some ecological cleaning products, also toilet paper that sells out everywhere.
 These days you can find a wide range of sustainable products at the biggest supermarket chains.
 If you double check the label, you can get supplies with vegetable ingredients that have not been tested on animals and that are packed in recycled materials.
 That’s a win-win-win!